 If I saw a beautiful church or river valley from the highway, I just jumped off at the next exit and went exploring.
 I knew TomTom would put me right back on the highway whenever I wanted to proceed on to my next destination.

 In addition, with my Nexus7 tablet, I could look for POI’s (points of interest) along my route while I sat having breakfast or lunch, and not miss anything interesting along the way.

-I used a Bracketron Cradle-It holder for my iPhone, which acted as my main GPS navigation aid.
+I used a, which acted as my main GPS navigation aid.
 I mounted it right above the rearview mirror in my rental car.
-I held my Nexus7 on a Spiderpodium which I attached to the air-conditioning vents above the radio.
+I held my Nexus7 on a which I attached to the air-conditioning vents above the radio.
 The tablet app was more convenient when trying to find attractions in the big cities, but usually I just followed the app on my iPhone for 99% of the time.

 If you’ve never experienced the convenience of positive navigation that a GPS gives, you really owe it to yourself to try it.
 Once there, you’ll never go back to paper maps again.